Sierra Madre de Oaxaca pine–oak forests: Flora

 The associated vegetation of the pine–oak forests varies with elevation and exposure.
 Besides the pines (Pinus spp.) and oaks (Quercus spp.) trees, the forests can have a great diversity of bromeliads, orchids, ferns.

 Fauna

 The forests of the Sierra Madre de Oaxaca are one of the last remaining habitats with jaguar and puma in Mexico.

 People

-The pine–oak forests of the Sierra Madre de Oaxaca have been inhabited for a millennia by indigenous cultures.
+The pine–oak forests of the Sierra Madre de Oaxaca have been inhabited for a millennium by indigenous cultures.
 The primary cultures are of the Mazatec, Zapotec, Mixe, Cuicatec, and Chinantec peoples.

 Conservation and threats

 Some of the Sierra Madre de Oaxaca pine–oak forest habitats/areas are among the better conserved forests in Mexico.
 However, only a small fraction its virgin/old growth forests are protected by the Federal government, within Benito Juárez National Park (Parque Nacional Benito Juárez) located north of Oaxaca city.

 Most conservation in the Sierra Madre de Oaxaca is controlled by indigenous communities.
 For example, Santiago Comaltepec's vast expanse of cloud forests is considered some of the best conserved cloud forests in the world.
 Many communities, notably Ixtlán de Juárez and the Pueblos Mancomunados, among others, strive to conserve their forest through projects including sustainable forestry and selective logging, ecotourism, education projects, and the prohibition of private property within their communities (thus hampering unsustainable development and industry by foreign or outside agents).

 The forests are under threat by foreign investment, and by mining and logging commissions to foreign companies from the Oaxaca state government.